Testing changes on a WordPress site locally before implementing them on the live site can prevent damage.

 An alternative: Manually migrate WordPress to Local

 Migrating WordPress between servers or hosting providers is technical.
-If you have no technical experience or confidence in your technical abilities, use a WordPress migration plugin.
+Use a WordPress migration plugin if you have no technical experience or confidence in your technical abilities.

-The steps involved in migrating a WordPress website are the same steps used to clone a website with PHP files and a database.
-You need to copy a bunch of files, folders, and of course, the database is needed for everything to work.
+The steps in migrating a WordPress website are those used to clone a website with PHP files and a database.
+You need to copy a bunch of files, folders, and the database is needed for everything to work.

 Step 1: Get everything prepared (checklist provided)